Zander618/Friendo/README.md

+# Friendo - Connecting Dogs, Connecting People, & Unleashing the Power of Socialization

-# Friendo
+# Description
+In a world where remote work has become the norm, our furry friends have also felt the distance.
+Isolated dogs not only pose challenges within the confines of our homes but can also exhibit aggression when exposed to the outside world.
+Enter Friendo, a revolutionary solution designed to pair your canine companions with their perfect playmates, ensuring a happier and more socialized life for your pets.

-# Co-opper
+# Getting Started

-## Description

-After two years of working from home not only have we spent too much time apart but so have our dogs.
-Anti-social dogs can not only present problems inside the house but they are also more likely to be aggressive outside the house so we aim to find your dog/dogs their new dog best friend.

-## Setup

-FIRST
-run "bundle install" to install all dependencies

-SECOND
-have postgres running before starting rails server in the terminal run "sudo service postgresql start" if postgres is not installed directions are provided below

-THIRD
-run "rails db:migrate"
-and then
+Follow these steps to set up and run Friendo on your system:

+1. Install Dependencies: Run the following command to install the required dependencies:

+bundle install

+2. Start PostgreSQL: Ensure that PostgreSQL is up and running before launching the Rails server.
+Use the following command to start PostgreSQL (if not already started):

+sudo service postgresql start

+Note: If PostgreSQL is not installed, you can refer to the installation instructions provided below.

+3. Run Migrations: Execute the following commands to run database migrations and start the Rails server:

+rails db:migrate
-start the rails server
+rails s
-"rails s"

-FOURTH
-Use "npm install --prefix client" to get the packages for the frontend.

-FIFTH
+4. Install Frontend Packages: To install frontend packages, use the following command:

+npm install --prefix client

-start the frontend client
+5. Start Frontend Client: Launch the frontend client using the following command:

-"npm start --prefix client"
+npm start --prefix client

 # Usage

+## Friendo offers a range of features to enhance the lives of you and your dog:

-## Home
+## Home:
-Offers a brief description of what the application does and is about.
+Provides a concise overview of the application's purpose and features.

-## Dogs
+## Dogs:
-Shows all the dogs currently in the database minus your own dogs.
-Allows you to see all the information provided about them and allows you to invite them along with one of your dogs to meet up.
+Displays a comprehensive list of dogs in the database, excluding your own.
+Invite other dogs to meet up with your furry companion.

-## Create Meetup
+## Create Meetup:
-This form will allow you to select a location, your dog, a date, and a time for the requested meetup.
+Fill out a form to propose a meetup, including location, date, time, and your dog's information.

-## Locations
+## Locations:
-Is a list of all the added locations so far.
-Any use can add and edit in locations.
-This will create and grow the list of places where all dogs can meet up.
+Explore a collection of added meetup locations.
+Users can contribute and edit locations, expanding the range of possibilities for dog meetups.

-## AddDog
+## Add Dog:
-This is the subsection that allows a user to add their dog or dogs.
+Seamlessly add your dog's details to the database.

-## Profile
+## Profile:
-Finally the profile component allows a user to update their information, their dog's information, and add or change a photo of their dog.
+Update your personal information, your dog's information, and upload or replace your dog's photo.

 #### PostgreSQL Installation for WSL